 - Pain or pressure in your neck, head or back

-Diagnosis of pediatric head and spine trauma at Penn State Children’s Hospital is made by a multidisciplinary team of pediatric trauma specialists with a wide range of expertise.
+Diagnosis of pediatric head and spine trauma at Penn State Health Children’s Hospital is made by a multidisciplinary team of pediatric trauma specialists with a wide range of expertise.
 Depending on the type and severity of the injury.

 Testing may include: